From historian Marc Aronson comes a thought-provoking, revelatory young adult nonfiction history of the origins of racism.

-Acclaimed young-adult historian Marc Aronson tackles these and other questions in this astounding book, which traces the history of racial prejudice in Western culture back to ancient Sumer and beyond.
-He shows us Greeks dividing the world into civilized and barbarian, medieval men writing about the traits of monstrous men, until, finally, Enlightenment scientists scrap all those mythologies and come up with a new one: charts spelling out the traits of human races.
+This astounding book traces the history of racial prejudice in Western culture back to ancient Sumer and beyond.
+Greeks divided the world into civilized and barbarian, medieval men wrote about the traits of monstrous men until, finally, Enlightenment scientists scrap all those mythologies and come up with a new one: charts spelling out the traits of human races.

 Marc Aronson is the acclaimed author of Trapped: How the World Rescued 33 Miners from 2,000 Feet Below the Chilean Desert, which earned four starred reviews.
-He is also the author of Sir Walter Ralegh and the Quest for El Dorado, winner of the ALA’s first Robert L. Sibert Award for nonfiction and the Boston Globe-Horn Book Award.
-He has won the LMP award for editing and has a PhD in American history from NYU.
+He is also the author of Rising Water: The Story of the Thai Cave Rescue and Sir Walter Ralegh and the Quest for El Dorado, winner of the ALA’s first Robert F. Sibert Award for nonfiction and the Boston Globe-Horn Book Award.
+He has won the LMP award for editing and has a PhD in American history from New York University.
 Marc is a member of the full-time faculty in the graduate program of the Rutgers School of Communication and Information.
 He lives in Maplewood, New Jersey, with his wife, Marina Budhos, and sons.
 You can visit him online at MarcAronson.com.

 Race: a noun or a verb?
 To race...To compete.
 White Black Yellow Red Brown: A race.
 Human beings: the race made from all races no matter how we compete for prestige...power...raw materials...resources.
 Marc Aronson in his intelligent easy to ready exploration of Race is asking questions that we all need to ponder for in reality there is only one race: against time to save ourselves from the foolishness of race hatred...race baiting...race pride.
 This is a book to read with your whole family to discover which side of the race you are on. -- Nikki Giovanni